-You might have heard of a hosts file before but been unsure what it is or what it does.
-In this article we’re going to clear this up and explain exactly what a host file is and how it works.
-We will also look at some examples of things you can achieve with it.
+You might have heard of a hosts file before but been unsure of what it is or what it does.
+In this article we’re going to clear this up and explain exactly what a host file is, how it works, and how you can edit it with your favorite editor.
+There are plenty of ways you can benefit from the hosts file by editing it and we will look at some examples of things you can achieve with it.
 Let’s get started!

 What is a Host File?

 A hosts file is found on your computer (regardless of whether it’s a Mac or Windows, it will have one).
 Hosts files are what’s known as ‘plain text’ and they originate from several decades ago where they were originally used as an early form of ‘name resolution’ whereby early internet activity was directed to target servers by these files.
 This use was superseded by the invention of the Domain Name System (or DNS) which is still in use today.

 Today’s internet traffic relies on the DNS system to ‘tell it where to go’.
 When you type the address of a website into your browser, the browser ‘looks up’ the location of the server hosting this website using the DNS system.